sta-212-f19/website/content/policies.md

 Quizzes cannot be made up.
 It is expected that you may miss a quiz due to missing class a time or two; to account for this, two quizzes for each student will be dropped.

-#### Pyramid Exams

-There will be two midterm exams.
-They will both consist of 2 stages.

-* Part 1 is individual, in-class, timed work.
-* Part 2 is individual, take-home, open everything and everyone **outside this class**.
-Seriously.
-Talk to people.
-Search the web.
-Figure it out and get it right.
-Just remember, you are academics; always cite your sources.
-It's always better to over-cite than to show-off.

 #### Final Project

 For the Final project, you will be responsible for the completion of an open ended project.
 You may work with one or two classmates on the final project, if you choose.
 Additional details on the projects will be provided as the course progresses.